AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/allocate-products.md

 ## Allocate and distribute Adobe Acrobat Sign user licenses or transactions

-The **Global Admin Console** lets you allocate and distribute Acrobat Sign user licenses or transactions across the organizational hierarchy.
+The **[!DNL Global Admin Console]** lets you allocate and distribute Acrobat Sign user licenses or transactions across the organizational hierarchy.
 Each organization in the hierarchy that has Acrobat Sign licenses or transactions allocated to it creates its own separate Acrobat Sign account.

 - Each Acrobat Sign account created is independent and siloed in terms of administration and content.
 - Each Acrobat Sign account is unaware of other Acrobat Sign accounts (for example, in parent or sister organizations).